Table Of Contents

 • Batch processing workloads

 AWS made them more cost-effective even when performing intensive tasks.
-It is still important to learn how each generation and optimization differs.
-As an example, like T4g general-purpose instances, C6g and C6gn compute-optimized instances are powered by AWS Graviton2 processors.
+However, it is still important to learn how each generation and optimization differs.
+For example, like T4g general-purpose instances, C6g and C6gn compute-optimized instances are powered by AWS Graviton2 processors.

 3. Memory Optimized AWS Instances (z1d, High-memory, X1, X1e, X2gd, X2idn, X2iedn, X2iezn, R5, R5a, R5b, R5n, R6g, R6i, R6in, R6a, R7g, R7iz)